- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- If you notice any of the above symptoms, take off the dressing, look at the IV site, and tell your doctor or home health nurse what you found.
+- If you notice any of the above symptoms, take off the dressing, check the IV site, and tell your cancer team or home health nurse what you found.

-- If the IV comes out or the site begins to bleed, call your doctor or nurse right away.
+- If the IV comes out or the site starts to bleed, call your cancer team or home health nurse right away.

-- Avoid activities that may pull out the IV or rub on the dressing.
+- Don’t do things that may pull out the IV or rub on the dressing.